Table of Contents

 2. JBL Pulse 3 Wireless Bluetooth IPX7 Waterproof Speaker

-The next speaker on our list of 10 Best Bluetooth speakers with lights is Pulse 3.
+The next speaker on our list of 10 Best Bluetooth speakers with lights in 2021 is Pulse 3.
 This one is our favorites when it comes to lights but the XB40 is a clear winner when it comes to sound.
 Pulse 3 doesn’t sound bad but it’s not as good and loud as XB40.

 What’s in the box?